gbrlfaria/rune-breaker/README.md

 > Note: you can access the complete results [here](./results).

 ### Performance
-To calculate the performance of the model, we can run the [`classify.py`](./model/classify.py) script with the following parameters.
+To calculate the performance of the model on the testing set, we can run the [`classify.py`](./model/classify.py) script with the following parameters.
 ```
 $ python model/classify.py -m binarized_model128.h5 -d testing
 ```